3liz/presentations/docs/2021-09-foss4g-osm-in-qgis.md

 Therefore

-OSM data in QGIS will be differrent from raw OSM data
+OSM data in QGIS will be different from raw OSM data

 #
 <!-- _class: lead gaia-->

-## Moreover, there a are a few questions
+## Moreover, there are a few questions

 # Do you need …

 * to have up to date OSM data ?
 * to work with small extent or a big extent ?
   * By the way, what small extent and big extent ? (for online API)
+  * Density of data in different part of the worlds
 * to have OSM metadata such as contributor, changeset, timestamp ?
 * data designed for display or analysis or routing or geocoding or … ?
 * all OSM keys and values ?